qmBase/docs/docs/technical/installation.md

 ### How to update?

+We are improving qmBase continuously.
+That means that we are releasing multiple Updates per Day.
+So if you are experiencing any bugs you can always try to download the latest release.

 1. Delete all files in <code>app</code> folder except **web.config** and **appSettings.Production.json**.
 2. Extract the zip file from the update and copy all files except **web.config** and **appSettings.Production.json** to the <code>app</code> folder.